 I guess it’s going to take some time for you to master thinking in English because you’ve been speaking your native language for as long as you remember yourself, so the very thinking process inevitably associates with mother’s tongue.
 It’s kind of – “How can I stop thinking in my language, it’s so deeply ingrained in my brain that it’s impossible to start thinking in English!”

 Well, as I said, the trick is to actually SPEAK English as often as you can.
-If you try to ONLY THINK in English – yes, you can mess up your mind even more because there’s no solid ‘stuff’ (like SPEECH) for your English thoughts to stick to.
+If you try to ONLY THINK in English – yes, you can mess up your mind even more (watch a video about it HERE!) because there’s no solid ‘stuff’ (like SPEECH) for your English thoughts to stick to.
 Once the speech process is engaged, however, it’s much easier to maintain clarity of your English thoughts as you wield more power over speech than your thoughts which can often take course on their own.

 I can say it after my own experience over the years – constant English speaking practice will help you think English and gain spoken English fluency!
 You can even quietly speak with yourself in English when you’ve no-one to talk to instead of thinking something silently at yourself in your native language!